 1. Are they appropriate for an MBSS??
 They have to have some level of consciousness, it helps if the patient can follow simple directions (for chin tuck, swallow, etc), but they don’t HAVE to be able to follow directions.
 It does help if they are able to sit up.
 It is extremely difficult, though not impossible, to view what you need to view with someone that is constantly slumped over.

 2. Will this MBSS change my plan of action?
-If the MBSS will not change any part of the plan of treatment, it is probably unnecessary.
-If I am looking at diet changes or most importantly, treatment planning and compensation assessment, then, yes, this person is in need of an MBSS.
+If the MBSS will not change any part of the plan of treatment, it may be unnecessary.
+If I am looking at treatment planning and compensation/maneuver assessment, then, yes, this person is in need of an MBSS.

 3. To some degree we need to evaluate the physical status of the patient.
 If you have had the luxury of looking at the fluoro machine, there is not a lot of space for the patient to sit in the machine.
 Some people just don’t fit in the machine and if we squish them in the space, their shoulders hunch up to a point it’s difficult to examine the patient.
 This problem can be overcome however with use of the C-arm, which is a large C shaped machine that ANY patient could sit inside.
-The only reason that my x-ray techs and radiologists don’t like the C-arm is because it has increased fluoro exposure and can be difficult to move.
+The only reason that some x-ray techs and radiologists don’t like the C-arm is because it has increased fluoro exposure and can be difficult to move.

 The where is the fluoroscopy suite, if you are in a hospital setting.
 If you’ve never been in one, you really need to make a visit.
 The fluoro suite (any that I’ve been in) is somewhat small.
 The patient is sat on a special chair (a Hausted chair for me) and is between the fluoro table and tube.
 The radiologist will push the pedal/button to fluoro the patient and either an x-ray tech or the SLP will feed the patient the barium.

 Some important parts of the MBSS, whichever technique you employ is: